datduong/RECOV/README.md

 Meta analysis using explicit covariance matrix>

 This meta-analysis depends on the traditional random effects (RE) meta-analysis.
-But, instead of using the tradional identity matrix, it uses a covariance matrix to model the fact that the same SNP can affect the same gene in similar tissues.
+But, instead of using the traditional identity matrix, it uses a covariance matrix to model the fact that the same SNP can affect the same gene in similar tissues.

 Download the code.
 ```